3dem/relion/README_sycl.md

 + Others for testing purpose (just defining with -D* is needed in cmake -DCMAKE_CXX_FLAGS)
 	+ `USE_ONEDPL`: Use SYCL kernel for weight sorting routines.
 If this is set, oneDPL(https://github.com/oneapi-src/oneDPL) is used when it is beneficial. (experimental)
 		+ `USE_LESS_ONEDPL`: If this is set, oneDPL is used only when there is no other implementation.
-		+ `PREFER_ONEDPL`: If this is set, oneDPL is used everywhere when it is applicable.
+		+ `USE_MORE_ONEDPL`: If this is set, oneDPL is used everywhere when it is applicable.
 If this is set, you SHOULD NOT SET DisableIndirectAccess=1.
 	+ `SYCL_OFFLOAD_FFT`: Use SYCL kernel for the current FFTW routines.
 (Not implemented)
 	+ `INTEL_EXPLICIT_SIMD`: Use Explicit SIMD extension for SYCL kernels.
 (Not implemented)
 	+ `INTEL_SG_SIZE`: Used for Intel sub-group size in SYCL kernel.
 32 is recommended for PVC and 16 is for ATS.
 (Not tested well)